gageml/gage/tests/lib-run-util.md

     '/run_dir'

 Started and stopped timestamps are read from the meta dir.
-Neither are present and attempting to read either generates an attribute error.
+Neither are defined for `run` and attempting to read either generates an attribute error.

     >>> run_attr(run, "started")
     Traceback (most recent call last):